imDhiraj/Desktop-Login-Signup-Application/README.md

 **Overview**

-This C++ Builder application provides a simple login and signup system.
-Users can register new accounts and log in to the system.
+A desktop application developed in C++ using Embarcadero C++ Builder that provides a simple and secure login and signup system.
+The application allows users to register and log into the system, with plans to enhance security by migrating user data from text file storage to a more secure database solution.

 **Features**